Haskell Program to Play the Blackjack Card Game

 Key Points

-- The code demonstrates a basic interactive text-based card game implementation.
+- The code demonstrates an interactive card game implementation using a terminal UI library (Brick).

 - It combines pure modules (

-Remember: The RandomizedList module is assumed to provide a function randomizedList for shuffling the card deck, introducing impurity into the game logic.
+RandomizedListmodule provides a functionrandomizedListfor shuffling the card deck, introducing impurity into the game logic.

 I encourage you to try playing the game yourself, but if you don’t here is a sample game: